onuraltunsoy/todoListApp/README.md

 # todoListApp

 To run todoListApp
-you should change properties on application.properties
+-you should change properties on application.properties

- #spring.datasource.url =
+ -spring.datasource.url =
- #spring.datasource.username =
+ -spring.datasource.username =
- #spring.datasource.password =
+ -spring.datasource.password =